Lecture from: 16.09.2025 | Video: Video ETHZ

 Principle #8: A Country’s Standard of Living Depends on Its Ability to Produce Goods and Services

 The vast differences in living standards across the globe are almost entirely explained by differences in productivity, the amount of goods and services produced per unit of labor.
-Higher productivity leads to higher incomes and a better standard of living.

 Principle #9: Prices Rise When the Government Prints Too Much Money

-Inflation, a general increase in the price level, is almost always caused by an excessive growth in the quantity of money.
+Inflation, a general increase in the price level, is almost always caused by excessive growth in the quantity of money.
 When a central bank prints too much money, its value falls.

 Principle #10: Society Faces a Short-Run Trade-off between Inflation and Unemployment

-In the short run, policymakers face a trade-off, known as the Phillips Curve: lowering inflation often leads to a temporary rise in unemployment, and vice versa.
-This trade-off is central to the analysis of the business cycle, the short-term fluctuations in economic activity.
+In the short run, policymakers face a trade-off known as the Phillips Curve: lowering inflation often leads to a temporary rise in unemployment, and vice versa.

 The Economist’s Way of Thinking